Magento vs Shopify: ECommerce Platforms Comparison

 Magento does not charge any transaction fees.
 If you run a Magento store, you’ll only pay the payment processors themselves.

-Concluding the Magento vs Shopify Comparison
+Concluding the Ecommerce Platform Comparison

 Shopify and Magento are both powerful, flexible ecommerce platforms.
 However, we recommend Shopify for beginners to the online retail space.
 It’s much easier to set up, and help is much more readily available thanks to its hosted, managed business model.
+Take into account the Shopify pricing comparison before making the final choice.

 Although Magento is technically free, you will need to purchase your own hosting, and do the work of setup and installation on your own, or pay a third party agency like Dinarys.
 It can be challenging for the layman, so many people choose to have us do the heavy lifting.